 Ideally, you should have no more than three flashes per second in your images.
-This can help prevent users from experiencing seizure or migraine triggers.
+This can help prevent users from experiencing seizures or migraine triggers.

 Make sure your website is as intuitive as possible.

 Provide an intuitive website design that is easy to navigate from any device.
-Users should know how to use your website intuitively, without having to relearn how to navigate based on specific changes you have made.
-Instead of using unique interfaces or odd commands, make sure that your website follows the same general structure that users are expecting when they interact with you.
+Users should know how to use your website intuitively, without relearning how to navigate based on specific changes you have made.
+Instead of using unique interfaces or odd commands, make sure that your website follows the same general structure that users expect when they interact with you.
 If you do have unique features, consider explaining their use to ensure that they are accessible to all users.

-8. What are the consequences of failing to make sure that my website is accessible?
+8. What are the consequences of failing to ensure my website is accessible?

 If your website does not adhere to basic ADA compliance standards, you can leave yourself open to lawsuits.
 Sometimes, the only reason you have not yet faced a lawsuit is simply that the right user has not yet attempted — and failed — to use your website.
 ADA lawsuits are often incredibly costly.
 As part of the lawsuit, your business may also be forced to comply with ADA standards.
 This can lead to the need for costly redesigns within a tight time limit — which may increase the cost to your business.

 You may also face other consequences for failing to make your website accessible.
-First and foremost, you may struggle to bring in members of your target audience who suffer from disabilities that make it difficult for them to interact with your website.
+First and foremost, you may struggle to bring in members of your target audience with disabilities which make it difficult for them to interact with your website.
 They may give up on trying to purchase from you or decide to pursue a purchase with another brand.
 Even if you later fix up your website, those customers have likely already developed loyalty to another brand.
 This may make it difficult to bring them back to your brand.